About Us

 Functional Molecular Vision Group: Michelle Carey, Sang Yoon Moon, Ben Ezzy (WAZERC), Jessica Mountford and Molly Langdale.

 The prestigious Brian King Post-Doctoral Fellowship awarded to Dr Jessica Mountford, the 6th Brian King Post-Doctoral Fellow, began her work at the Institute in early March 2021.
-Her research funded by the Lions Save-Sight Foundation and Lions Eye Institute is “The Myopia Generation – Exploring the rise of early-onset myopia following the digital age and a world post COVID-19 lockdown.”
+Her research funded by The Lions Save-Sight Foundation and Lions Eye Institute is “The Myopia Generation – Exploring the rise of early-onset myopia following the digital age and a world post COVID-19 lockdown.”

 The incidence of myopia is rapidly becoming one of the world’s leading causes of distant visual impairment.
 In fact, modelling has predicted approximately 50% of the world’s population will become myopic by the year 2050.
 Current research indicates that the sharpest rise is occurring in school age children as young as 6 years old.